droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc K - The Fallen Abbey.md

 >
 > ***Morale.*** In a fight, the Abbot would reveal his divine form, then command his enemies to lay down their weapons and surrender.
 If they failed to do so, he would attack them mercilessly, seeking to crush any resistance until and unless they surrendered or fled.
 >
 > ***Relationships.*** The Abbot, an angel of the Morninglord once called Ithuriel, is the master of the Abbey of Saint Markovia, including the **mongrelfolk** Otto, Zygfrek, and Clovin Belview.
-He is also the creator of the **flesh golem** Vasilka and the resurrector of Kala Krezkova.
+He is also the creator of the **[Weak Charnel Creation](https://2e.aonprd.com/Monsters.aspx?ID=2878)** Vasilka and the resurrector of Kala Krezkova.

 The Abbot greets the players with warmth, welcoming them to the Abbey of Saint Markovia.
 If asked about the Vistana described in Madam Eva’s reading, he can share the following information: